Sandy-Saulteaux Spiritual Centre

 Mamawe Ota Askihk Festival

 The Sandy-Saulteaux Spiritual Centre hosted a festival in Manitoba: Mamawe Ota Askihk – Sharing Life Together Here on Earth from August 20-24, 2018.
 Over 60 people, including 19 youth and children, gathered in the spirit of reconciliation, and for the sake of reclaiming that which is homebred, homespun, home spoken, homegrown and homemade.
-Funds from the Awakening grant subsidized prohibitive travel bursaries for Indigenous participants.
+Funds from the World Day of Prayer grant subsidized prohibitive travel bursaries for Indigenous participants.

 Each festival day began around the sacred fire with a reflection on one of the seven sacred teachings.
 Indigenous and non-Indigenous participants worked side by side to make three pow wow drums, tan a deer hide, extract honey at a neighbouring farm, and generate salve from herbal medicines and beeswax.
 Spontaneous conversation, joking, music and sometimes heart-to-heart sharing were also wonderful outcomes.